Last Updated on

 Add a dash with other spices for making a spice rub.

 Other than cooking it can also be used as a pickling spice.

 Combats Flatulence – Asafoetida soaked in water, made into a paste and rubbed onto tummies as been an age old Ayurvedic remedy to relieve flatulence in babies, toddlers, children and adults.

-Helps to eliminate respiratory problems – Asafoetida paste can also be applied on chest to alleviate symptoms such as asthma, cough and cheat infection
+Helps to eliminate respiratory problems – Asafoetida paste can also be applied on the chest to alleviate symptoms such as asthma, cough and chest infection

-Aids digestion – Adding a pinch of asafoetida to food that causes bloatiness in the stomach such as lentils, legumes, cauliflower, cabbage, raddish etc helps to make digestion faster and easier.
+Aids digestion – Adding a pinch of asafoetida to food that causes bloating in the stomach such as lentils, legumes, cauliflower, cabbage, radish etc helps to make digestion faster and easier.

 A good substitute for Onion or Garlic allergies or intolerance – Asafoetida is a very good alternative to replicate the flavour and taste of onion and garlic.
 So good for those who are intolerant to the two.

 Reduces skin infection – You can also use asafoetida paste on to pimples, insect bite and other minor skin problems to reduce inflammation and itchiness and speed up healing.